Welcome to the Third Annual Whole Person Health Summit at the University of St. Thomas!

 Session: Afternoon Keynote

-Bukata Hayes, Vice President, Chief Equity Officer, Blue Cross and Blue Shield of Minnesota
+Bukata Hayes, Vice President & Chief Community Health Officer, Blue Cross and Blue Shield of Minnesota

-As vice president, chief equity officer, Bukata Hayes is responsible for the Blue Cross racial and health equity strategy, this includes working to integrating all diversity, equity, inclusion and belonging (DEIB) efforts across the entire company to fully embrace the values and practices of being an antiracist organization.
+As Vice President & Chief Community Health Officer, Bukata Hayes is responsible for the Blue Cross MN – for Communities, this includes working to integrating all diversity, equity, inclusion and belonging (DEIB) efforts across the entire company to fully embrace the values and practices of being an antiracist organization.
 Through this lens he serves as an advisor and strategic leader across the organization to identify and implement initiatives that bring about greater inclusiveness, representation, and lasting change.
 Hayes’ work places an emphasis on enhancing policies and programs that can more effectively address the specific needs of BIPOC (Black, Indigenous and People of Color) members and communities.

 Hayes reports directly to the CEO and serves as a member of the Blue Cross senior leadership team.
 Hayes also works with the CEO to co-lead an internal cross-functional advisory group called the Racial Equity Action Committee for Health (REACH), which gives BIPOC employees an active voice in how Blue Cross can best address racial and health inequities in communities throughout Minnesota.